 Every so often someone puts to me the claim that egalitarian and left-wing ideas cannot work because of human nature.
 I have no concerns about the concept of human nature- any ethologist or psychologist could tell you that we come into the world with a bundle of capacities, drives and instincts.
-Rather, I find myself puzzled because countless human societies- many, though not all, hunter-gatherer societies- have been vastly more egalitarian than even the most egalitarian societies that exist today.
+Rather, I find myself puzzled because countless human societies- many, though not all, hunter-gatherer societies- have been vastly more egalitarian than even the most egalitarian societies that exist today, at least in terms of resource distribution, and in many cases, also with respect to decision making.
+This is not to say these societies were or are flawless or saintly, merely that they tend to lack large material inequalities, and political differentiation between elites and non-elites.
 Thus the idea that ‘human nature’ prevents egalitarianism is contrary to the ways countless actual humans have lived.

 Let’s review the variation in actually existing societies on variables which human nature allegedly prevents us from achieving left wing goals in.